Rylan-L/data_science/README.md

 In the first notebook, I deal with missing data, perform feature selection using three methods (a wrapper, filter, and Lasso/L1 embedded approach), and deal with class imbalance using Synthetic Minority Over-sampling Technique (SMOTE).
 Then SVM, decision trees, and random forests classifiers were used for manufacturing classification

-### Part 2: Using Neural Networks for classification
+### Part 2: Using Neural Networks for classification of failing products
 [Github](https://github.com/Rylan-L/data_science/blob/master/machine_learning/neural_networks/DataSci_example_Secom_pt2.ipynb) [NBViewer](https://nbviewer.jupyter.org/github/Rylan-L/data_science/blob/master/machine_learning/neural_networks/DataSci_example_Secom_pt2.ipynb)

 As a follow-up to using non-neural network classifiers, I tested three neural network models classifiers (simple neural network, deep neural network, LSTM neural network) on the Secom dataset.
 The goal here was to make a classifier which predicted the class (pass/fail) for the manufacturing product.